 - Release the mouse to create a symmetrigon with the selected radius and rotation.

-When the document view is rotated, the symmetrigon shape will be drawn with the opposite rotation angle to the view.
+If the the document view is rotated, the symmetrigon shape will be drawn with the opposite rotation angle to the view.

 The default symmetrigon options can be set by double clicking on the Symmetrigon tool icon in the toolbox.
 For example: the number of sides of the symmetrigon can be set numerically before drawing the symmetrigon.

 To create a symmetrigon by setting the numeric properties of the shape, click at a point on the canvas.
 This will open the Symmetrigon view (described below) that contains all the symmetrigon shape properties.
 Set the required values and press Ok to create a new object with a symmetrigon shape.

 The Node tool can be used to interactively edit the side shapes of a symmetrigon:

 - Select the object with a symmetrigon shape.

 - Select the Node tool from the application toolbox.

 - The nodes of the paths forming the symmetrigon sides are shown.

 - Edit the nodes and segments, just like a normal free form path.